-Recent works~\cite{Czischek_2021, Durrer_2020} suggested automating the tuning procedure using a \ac{ML} approach with artificial deep \acp{NN}~\cite{LeCun_2015}.
-These methods show promising results but are not yet reliable enough to consider fully autonomous large-scale \ac{QD} control.
-The relatively high failure rate of these \ac{ML} approaches (\qty{25}{\percent}~\cite{Czischek_2021} for single \ac{QD} and \qty{43}{\percent}~\cite{Durrer_2020} for double \ac{QD} charge tuning) could be attributed to \emph{(i)} the overconfidence of the model while facing ambiguous, out-of-distribution, too small, or noisy measurements and \emph{(ii)} the low error-tolerance of the exploration strategy.
-For example, one transition line misdetection will often lead to the failure of the whole charge tuning procedure.
-In the context of coarse tuning, \citet{Ziegler_2022} addressed a similar issue by training a first \ac{NN} to evaluate the measurement quality before sending it to a second \ac{NN} to infer the class. \citet{Ziegler_2023} combined this method with custom peak-finding techniques to tune offline double \ac{QD} into a specific charge regime with \qty{89.7}{\percent} accuracy.
+Recent studies~\cite{Czischek_2021, Durrer_2020} have suggested automating the tuning procedure using \iac{ML} approach with artificial deep \acp{NN}~\cite{LeCun_2015}.
+These methods have shown promising results but are not yet reliable enough to consider fully autonomous large-scale \ac{QD} control.
+The relatively high failure rate of these \ac{ML} approaches (\qty{25}{\percent}~\cite{Czischek_2021} for single-\ac{QD} and \qty{43}{\percent}~\cite{Durrer_2020} for double-\ac{QD} charge tuning) could be attributed to \emph{(i)} the overconfidence of the model while facing ambiguous, out-of-distribution, too small, or noisy measurements and \emph{(ii)} the low error tolerance of the exploration strategy.
+For example, one transition line misdetection will often lead to the failure of the entire charge tuning procedure.
+In the context of coarse tuning, \citet{Ziegler_2022} addressed a similar issue by first training a \ac{NN} to evaluate the measurement quality before sending it to a second \ac{NN} to infer the class. \citet{Ziegler_2023} combined this method with custom peak-finding techniques to tune offline double \acp{QD} into a specific charge regime with an accuracy of \qty{89.7}{\percent}.
 Here, we chose a more versatile approach by training a single \ac{NN} to detect the transition lines and providing a classification confidence score at the same time.
-One could also improve the \ac{ML} models performance with more parameters and a larger dataset, but a very large model could be challenging to integrate near the tuned devices, and the high cost of collecting more diagrams is prohibitive.
-Even so, \ac{ML} models never come with the guarantee of perfect accuracy.
+One could also improve the performance of \ac{ML} models by using more parameters and a larger dataset, but a very large model could be challenging to integrate near the tuned devices, and the high cost of collecting more diagrams is prohibitive.
+Even so, \ac{ML} models never provide the guarantee of perfect accuracy.